jackbaty/archive.baty.net/content/posts/2015/2015-08-09-filling-holes-in-the-vinyl-revival.md

-+++
-author = "Jack"
-categories = ["Journal"]
+---
+author: Jack
+categories:
+- Journal
-date = "2015-08-09T22:46:11+00:00"
+date: "2015-08-09T22:46:11+00:00"
-excerpt = "Why do people feel the need to poke holes in the resurgence of vinyl?
-How about just letting us enjoy the revival of a cherished music format?" tags = ["vinyl"] title = "Filling Holes in the Vinyl Revival" url = "/2015/filling-holes-in-the-vinyl-revival/"
+excerpt: Why do people feel the need to poke holes in the resurgence of vinyl?
+How about just letting us enjoy the revival of a cherished music format?

-+++
+tags:
+- vinyl
+title: Filling Holes in the Vinyl Revival
+url: /2015/filling-holes-in-the-vinyl-revival/
+---

 [Khoi Vinh][1]: